lanceengland/EdiTools/README.md

 This is not a full-fledged EDI parser.
 The primary focus was an easy way to search, filter, and display EDI file contents.
 As such, only certain values of the segments and elements are promoted as properties.

-### PowerShell 2 compatible
+### PowerShell 5 compatible

-This is a personal constraint, but as of now, I needed the module to be PowerShell 2 compatible.
-As such, the C\# code is written in a .net 2.0 style.
-I had to avoid some newer features else it would not run on PowerShell 2.0.
-Once I can move the minimum supported version to at least 3.0, then I can "modernize" the C\# a bit.
+This is a personal constraint, but as of now, I needed the module to be PowerShell 5 compatible for the environment I am primarily using it in.

 ### Line-break agnostic